-The Wash Sale Rule for Capital Gain Tax Strategies
+The Wash Sale Rule for Capital Gains Tax Strategies

 The Wash Sale Rule Defined

 Imagine an investor unfortunate enough to purchase Lucent Technology stock when it was trading upwards of $70 per share.
-Over subsequent years before the firm disappeared mergers, that investor watched accounting scandals, financial trouble, and sales meltdowns wipe the share price down to $1.
+Over subsequent years before the firm disappeared through mergers and acquisitions, that investor watched accounting scandals, financial trouble, and sales meltdowns wipe the share price down to $1.

-Ever the enterprising baron, our investor realizes that if he sells his shares, he can report a capital loss and lower his tax burden.
+Ever the enterprising baron, our investor realizes that if they sell their shares, they can report a capital loss and lower their tax burden.
 The problem?
-He believes Lucent, or the firm that ultimately owns it, will rise from the ashes and return some of the market value which it has lost.
+They believe that Lucent, or the firm that ultimately owns it, will rise from the ashes and return some of the market value which it has lost.

 Suddenly, our investor gets a brilliant idea.
-During the last week of December, he calls his broker and tells him to sell his shares in the telecom equipment supplier, locking in the capital loss.
-Three weeks later, during the first half of January, he calls the broker and instructs him to repurchase those shares of Lucent.
-All is well in the world; he locked in his capital loss while holding onto the shares.
+During the last week of December, they call their broker with instructions to sell their shares in the telecom equipment supplier, locking in the capital loss.
+Three weeks later, during the first half of January, they ask their broker to repurchase those shares of Lucent.
+All is well in the world; they locked in the capital loss while holding onto the shares.
 Seems ingenious, right?

-The IRS is one step ahead of him.
-The wash sale rule, as you remember, does not allow an investor to claim a capital loss if he repurchases the investment within thirty days.
-In other words, unless the investor waits until the thirty day period has elapsed, he will not be able to write the loss off his taxes thanks to the wash sale rule.
+The wash sale rule, as you remember, does not allow an investor to claim a capital loss if they repurchase the investment within 30 days.
+In other words, unless the investor waits until the 30-day period has elapsed, they will not be able to write the off the loss.

-To add insult to injury, Lucent may run up during the time he is waiting on the sidelines, increasing the price at which he buys.
-The fact that he has now paid two commissions (one for selling in December and one for repurchasing in January) is equally as unappealing.
+To add insult to injury, Lucent may run up during the time they are waiting on the sidelines, increasing the purchase price.
+In the meantime, the investor will have paid two commissions (one for selling in December and one for repurchasing in January).

-“Couldn’t the investor have waited for the wash sale period to expire then repurchase the shares?” you may ask.
-As a matter of fact, yes, he could.
 As mentioned before, there are several problems with this approach.
-Besides the double commissions, there is a very real risk that Lucent will run up in the short term causing him to repurchase at a higher price which may be significantly more than he planned.
+Besides the double commissions, there is a very real risk that Lucent will run up in the short term causing the investor to repurchase at a higher price that may be significantly more than they planned.

 The moral?
 Only sell if you accept the fact you may not be able to repurchase the shares in the future at the same or lower price.
 If you are reconciled with this possibility, there’s nothing stopping you.